Albion House, Liverpool: Architecture

 The design closely follows the architect's earlier work of 1887, the former New Scotland Yard building in London.
-In the 1980s, the Offices in Albion House were noted for their exquisite Office desks of fine wood.
-The entrance to the building at James Street has a fine mosaic of South America set into the floor, also near the James Street entrance inside Albion House was a wooden war memorial listing the members of staff who "Gave their lives for their country" in the 1914-18 War.
+In the 1980s, the offices in Albion House were noted for their exquisite desks of fine wood.
+The entrance to the building at James Street has a fine mosaic of South America set into the floor, also near the James Street entrance inside Albion House was a wooden war memorial listing the members of staff who "Gave their lives for their country" in the 1914–18 War.

 Albion House is recorded in the National Heritage List for England as a designated Grade II* listed building.